AbhijitBiradar/HTTP-Status-Codes/README.md

 When looking at things SEO-wise the 503 Service Unavailable status code means that the server is unavailable and the visitor, bot or human, is asked to return again at a later time.
 This could be because of either server maintenance or server overload and search engines know to come back and check the availability later.

+503 Service Unavailable, the server cannot handle the request (because it is overloaded or down for maintenance).
+Generally, this is a temporary state

 ### HTTP Status Code 504: “The server, acting as a gateway, timed out waiting for another server to respond.”